 The Trustee may, under certain circumstances, sell the Royalty Interests and dissolve the Trust.
-The Trust will begin to terminate following the end of the 20-year period in which the Trust owns the Term Royalty Interests.
+Unless sooner terminated, the Trust will begin to terminate following the end of the 20-year period in which the Trust owns the Term Royalty Interests.

 The Trustee must sell the Royalty Interests if unitholders approve the sale or vote to dissolve the Trust.
-The Trustee must also sell the Royalty Interests if the gross proceeds to the Trust attributable to the Royalty Interests and hedge agreements (after deducting any amounts owed to ECA pursuant to the natural gas swap agreements) are less than \$1.5 million for any four consecutive quarters.
+The Trustee must also sell the Royalty Interests if the gross proceeds to the Trust attributable to the Royalty Interests and hedge agreements (after deducting any amounts owed to ECA pursuant to the natural gas swap agreements) over any four consecutive quarters are less than \$1.5 million.
 Sale of all the Royalty Interests will result in the dissolution of the Trust.
 The net proceeds of any such sale will be distributed to the Trust unitholders.
-The Trust will begin to liquidate on the Termination Date.
+Unless sooner terminated, the Trust will begin to liquidate on the Termination Date.
 The Trust unitholders will not be entitled to receive any proceeds from the sale of production from the Underlying Properties following such date.
 The Term Royalty Interests will automatically revert to ECA at the Termination Date, while the Perpetual Royalty Interests will be sold and the proceeds will be distributed to the unitholders (including ECA to the extent of any Trust units it owns) at the Termination Date or soon thereafter.
-ECA will have a right of first refusal to purchase the Perpetual Royalty Interests at the Termination Date.
+ECA has a right of first refusal to purchase the Perpetual Royalty Interests upon termination of the Trust.